 If you already have a roommate in mind, there’s a place for you to include that person’s name on the form.
 And don’t worry!
 Most roommate matches turn out just fine, but if you are not happy, your resident assistant will be there to help.

 Ready to get started?
 Fill out your New Student Housing Application today!

 Delicious, plentiful, and varied.
-Whether you’re eating in our all-you-care-to-eat dining hall, enjoying a wood-fired pizza from The Pep (Pepperazzi), or grabbing a quick salad or sandwich from St. Bernard Grille, you’re sure to find something that’s not only delicious but nutritious.
-You also can grab a quick jolt of caffeine and a snack from several on-campus cafes.
+Whether you’re eating in our all-you-care-to-eat dining hall, enjoying a wood-fired pizza from The Pep (Pepperazzi), or placing a mobile order to go, you’re sure to find something that’s not only delicious but nutritious.
+Plus, our convenient new Market in University Hall just opened in January 2023.
 If you live on campus, you can even cook something up in the kitchen that’s located in each of the residence halls.